IBM/cpdctl/README.md

 dev_profile   private   dev_user          <dev_profile_url>   *
 qa_profile    private   qa_profile_user   <qa_profile_url>
 ```
 Asterisk in the `Current` column is an indicator of the current profile (profile used by subsequent **IBM cpdctl** runs).
-The column `Type` indicates if the connection target is a private Cloud Pak for Data instance ('private') or Cloud Pak for Data as a Service ('public').
+The column `Type` indicates if the connection target is an on-premise Cloud Pak for Data instance ('private') or a managed Cloud Pak for Data as a Service ('public').

 When a first profile is created it becomes the current one.
 It is also possible to change current profile manually:
 ```